LaurenzV/krilla/crates/krilla/src/configure/PDF_UA1.md

 # 6.3 Conforming reader

--
+- Not applicable to krilla as a writer. -

-# 6.4 Conforming reader
+# 6.4 Conforming assistive technology

--
+- Not applicable to krilla as a writer. -

 # 7.1 General